orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 + authenticated() { return true }
 ```

-It's not much to look at, but remember that you can put whatever code you want there to return true or false: You can check a cookie, contact an API, or verify identity against a third party service like Keybase or even something like Twitter.
+It's not much to look at, but remember that you can put whatever code you want there to return true or false: You can check a cookie, contact an API, or verify identity against a third party service like Keybase or Twitter.
 You just want this function to return a boolean.

-Then, create a brand new javascript class called "NPPAccessController"
+Then, create a brand new JavaScript class called "NPPAccessController"

 ```
 + class NPPAccessController extends AccessController {